-- i. in accordance with the seven principles identified by the Committee on Standards in Public Life (selflessness, integrity, objectivity, accountability, openness, honesty and leadership); - ii. in full accordance with the guidance to colleges from the Association of Colleges in The Code of Good Governance for English Colleges ("the Code"); and - iii. having due regard to the UK Corporate Governance Code 2016 insofar as it is applicable to the further education sector.
+- i. in accordance with the seven principles identified by the Committee on Standards in Public Life (selflessness, integrity, objectivity, accountability, openness, honesty and leadership); - ii. in full accordance with the guidance to colleges from the Association of Colleges in The Code of Good Governance for English Colleges ('the Code'); and - iii. having due regard to the UK Corporate Governance Code 2016 insofar as it is applicable to the further education sector.

 The College is committed to exhibiting best practice in all aspects of corporate governance.
-The College has not adopted and therefore does not apply the UK Corporate Governance Code.

-In the opinion of the Governors, the College complies with all the provisions of the Code and it has complied throughout the year ended 31 July 2017.
+In the opinion of the Governors, the College complies with all the provisions of the UK Corporate Governance Code and it has complied throughout the year ended 31 July 2018.